Codecademy/docs/content/plotly/concepts/graph-objects/terms/barpolar/barpolar.md

   - 'paths/computer-science'
 ---

-The **`.Barpolar()`** class is used to plot charts on the polar coordinate system, where each point on the system is defined by two values:
+The **`.Barpolar()`** class is used to plot bar charts on the polar coordinate system, where each point on the system is defined by two values:

 1. Radial distance - distance from the center/origin.